 Economic conditions and regulatory changes caused by the United Kingdom's likely exit from the European Union could adversely affect our business.
-In June 2016, the United Kingdom (the "U.K.") held a referendum in which voters approved an exit from the European Union ("E.U."), commonly referred to as Brexit.
-It is expected that the U.K. government will initiate a process to withdraw from the E.U. and begin negotiating the terms of its separation.
-The announcement of Brexit has resulted in significant volatility in global stock market and currency exchange rate fluctuations that resulted in strengthening of the U.S. dollar relative to other foreign currencies in which we conduct business.
-The announcement of Brexit and likely withdrawal of the U.K. from the E.U. may also create global economic uncertainty, which may cause our customers to closely monitor their costs and reduce their spending budgets.
+In June 2016, the United Kingdom (the "U.K") held a referendum in which voters approved an exit from the European Union ("E.U."), commonly referred to as Brexit.
+On March 29, 2017, the UK notified the E.U. of its intention to withdraw pursuant to Article 50 of the Lisbon Treaty.
+The terms of the withdrawal are subject to a negotiation period that could last at least two years from the withdrawal notification date.
+Brexit has caused, and may continue to result in, significant volatility in global stock market and currency exchange rate fluctuations, which have resulted in the strengthening of the U.S. dollar relative to other foreign currencies in which we conduct business.
+The likely withdrawal of the U.K. from the E.U. may also create global economic uncertainty, which may cause our customers to closely monitor their costs and reduce their spending budgets.
 This could adversely affect our business, financial condition, operating results and cash flows.
-Our EMEA operations represented approximately 11% and 13% of our total revenue for the year ended December 31, 2016 and 2015, respectively.
+Our EMEA operations represented approximately 14% and 11% of our total revenue for the year ended December 31, 2017 and 2016, respectively.

 Changes in, or interpretation of, accounting principles could result in unfavorable accounting changes.
 Our Consolidated Financial Statements are prepared in conformity with U.S. generally accepted accounting principles and accompanying accounting pronouncements, implementation guidelines, and interpretations.
 These rules are subject to interpretation by the SEC and various bodies formed to interpret and create appropriate accounting principles.
 Changes in these rules or their interpretation could significantly change our reported results and may even retroactively affect previously reported transactions.
 Our accounting principles that may be affected by changes in accounting principles include, but are not limited to revenue recognition and leases.
-For example, the Financial Accounting Standards Board has issued new accounting standards for revenue recognition and leases.
 We are continuing to evaluate the impact that the adoption of these standards will have on our Consolidated Financial Statements.
 Changes resulting from these new accounting standards or the adoption of other new or revised accounting principles may result in materially different financial results and may require that we make changes to our systems, processes and controls.
+For further detail, please see new accounting pronouncements discussion in Note 1 to the Consolidated Financial Statements.